Deadlock (band): The Re-Arrival, and Hybris

 April 28, 2014, it was announced via the band's Facebook page that Tobias Graf had departed the band, leaving Sebastian Reichl as the only remaining original member.
 On September 4 it was revealed that Graf had died at the age of 35.

 Deadlock released The Re-Arrival in August 2014, an album of re-makes of songs from earlier albums.
 In September it was announced that Scherer was beginning her maternity leave, and the band was temporarily replacing her with Margie Gerlitz.
 On April 28, 2016, it was announced that she was departing the band permanently to spend more time with her family, while also announcing that Gerlitz would become the new clean vocalist.

 In May 2016, the band announced their new album Hybris along with the lead single Berserk.
 The album was then released on July 8, 2016.

+Return of Scherer and "Blackest Black" (2024–present)

+On September 28, 2024, the band released a single "Blackest Black", their first new released in 8 years.
+It also marked the return of former clean vocalist Sabine Scherer, and the confirmed exit of Gerlitz.
+The release also indicated that Scherer and Reichl are the only active members of the band.

 Musical style

 Deadlock incorporate melodic death metal as well as some metalcore aspects.
 What makes Deadlock different is the combination of death growls and female clean vocals.
 Also included in their sound are techno sections, often used as intros but sometimes used as a whole breakdown section, where a complete genre change takes place.
 The band used C tuning on 6-string guitars, until the release of The Arsonist in 2013 when they began using drop F tuning on 7-string guitars, strongly influenced from the popular djent movement.

 Deadlock started as a vegan straight edge band and, while all its members are still vegan (as of 2019), they began to include non-straight edge people since John Gahlert joined.
 Many of their lyrics (particularly the songs on Manifesto) are about animal rights.